Demystifying Network Foundation Models: Benchmarking

 \subsection{Causal Sensitivity Testing: exogenous network context}

-We generated five sets of network traffic using a network emulator, NetReplica~\cite{daneshamooz2025addressing}, each consisting of $\approx100$ network flows with specific choices of Congestion Control, AQM, and used cross-traffic patterns.
-Please refer to \autoref{app:netreplica} for additional details on NetReplica and generated datasets.
+We use the network emulator NetReplica~\cite{daneshamooz2025addressing} to generated five synthetic datasets, each consisting of $\approx100$ network flows and obtained using specific choices of congestion control algorithms, AQM policies, and cross-traffic patterns.
+Additional details about NetReplica and the generated datasets can be found in \autoref{app:netreplica}.

-\autoref{tab:higher_order_context} presents average \textit{cos} similarity values for a diverse set of public datasets used in this work ("Average" row) and for the stability baseline dataset (a certain dataset with fixed parameters for all choices, selected as a baseline).
-Assuming that average and stability baseline represent lower and higher borders for possible similarity values for the particular model, for each different high-level context change (shown in different rows of the table as congestion control algorithm, AQM, and crosstraffic, or all for all changes), we present a $\Delta cos$ value which is calculated as the difference between the average \textit{cos} similarity of the test dataset and the stability baseline. $F_1$ demonstrates the performance of a linear probe trained to separate between the stability baseline and the test dataset.
+\autoref{tab:higher_order_context} presents average \textit{cos} similarity values for a diverse set of public datasets used in this work ("Average" row) and for the stability baseline dataset (i.e., a fixed dataset with given parameters for all choices, selected as a baseline).
+Assuming that the average and stability baselines represent lower and higher bounds respectively for the possible similarity values for each model, we list for each different high-level context change (see rows of the table labeled "Congestion Control", "AQM", "Crosstraffic", and "All" for all changes) the $\Delta cos$ value which is calculated as the difference between the average \textit{cos} similarity of the test dataset and the stability baseline.
+The reported $F_1$ scores denote the performance of a linear probe trained to separate between the stability baseline and the test dataset.

-\textbf{All models are able to group the baseline traffic.} \autoref{tab:higher_order_context} (`Average' and `Stability baseline' lines) shows that all models demonstrate much higher average $cos$ similarity inside the stability baseline compared to the average similarity in diverse datasets, which represents their ability to reliably group the similar traffic.
-This property is important for anomaly detection tasks, where previously unseen anomalous traffic should be separated from the normal traffic.
+\textbf{All models are able to group the baseline traffic.} \autoref{tab:higher_order_context} (`Average' and `Stability baseline' lines) shows that all models demonstrate much higher average $cos$ similarity (but staying below the upper bound provided by the stability baseline) compared to the average similarity in diverse datasets.
+This property suggest that the models are able to reliably group the similar traffic and is important, for example, for anomaly detection tasks, where previously unseen anomalous traffic should be separated from the normal traffic.